KonghaYao/pure-graph/README.md

 ## Persistence Configuration

-Pure Graph supports multiple storage backends for persisting graph state, checkpoints, and thread data.
+Open LangGraph Server supports multiple storage backends for persisting graph state, checkpoints, and thread data.
 Choose the appropriate storage type based on your requirements for scalability, persistence, and performance.

 ### Memory Storage (Default)